David Julius

 Church’s 1984 Harvard PhD established the first methods for direct genome sequencing, molecular multiplexing, and barcoding — innovations that underpin nearly every “next-generation” sequencing platform in use today.
 He launched the Personal Genome Project in 2005, the first effort to publicly sequence and share complete genomes and medical records to accelerate research and personalized medicine, and he was its first volunteer.
 He directs the U.S. National Institutes of Health Center for Excellence in Genomic Science and has published more than 370 peer-reviewed papers and authored Regenesis, a foundational book on synthetic biology.

-Church co-founded Colossal Biosciences with Ben Lamm in 2021 with the mission of using genetic engineering to restore lost ecosystems.
-Now valued in the multi-billions, the company has produced a cohort of gene-edited gray wolves modeled on the extinct dire wolf, established Colossal Australia to advance the thylacine restoration program, and acquired animal-cloning company ViaGen Pets.
-He also serves as Chief Scientist at Lila Sciences, an AI-driven scientific platform building autonomous laboratories for life, chemical, and materials sciences.
-His ongoing research bridges genomics, synthetic biology, neuroscience, longevity, and biosystems modeling.
+In 2021, Church co-founded Colossal Biosciences with entrepreneur Ben Lamm to use genetic engineering to restore lost ecosystems.
+Now valued at more than ten billion dollars, the company produced a cohort of gene-edited wolves modeled on the extinct dire wolf, named Romulus, Remus, and Khaleesi, as its first living proof of concept, and is pursuing the woolly mammoth, thylacine, dodo, moa, and bluebuck.
+He also serves as Chief Scientist at Lila Sciences, an AI-driven platform building autonomous laboratories that compress decades of research into months.
+His ongoing work bridges genomics, synthetic biology, neuroscience, and longevity, and has been profiled by outlets from CBS’s 60 Minutes to The Guardian and NOVA.

 His work has been profiled by CBS 60 Minutes, The Guardian, NOVA, Charlie Rose, and The Colbert Report, and he holds more than sixty patents and advisory roles at twenty-two biotechnology companies, twelve scientific journals, and five granting agencies.